-- Measuring performance without carefully constructed standards, including evaluating criteria where that performance has not been observed. - Failing to choose measurable goals - Posturing as psychologists - Failing to give the superintendent an opportunity to respond to the evaluation - Not providing adequate time for the superintendent to address the perceived deficiencies - Assuming that a longer evaluation is a better evaluation - Failing to determine (with the superintendent) what should go in the personnel file and/or failing to place it in the file. - Simply asserting, "We need a new direction," or letting personality conflicts drive your evaluation. - Evaluating based on areas outside of the board's purview, such as the superintendent's hiring choices.
+- Measuring performance without carefully constructed standards, including evaluating criteria where that performance has not been observed. - ► Failing to choose measurable goals - Not working on a form that aligns with District plans/aims. - Posturing as psychologists - Coming to the evaluation meeting unprepared - Failing to give the superintendent an opportunity to respond to the evaluation - Not providing adequate time for the superintendent to address the perceived deficiencies - Assuming that a longer evaluation is a better evaluation - ► Failing to determine (with the superintendent) what should go in the personnel file and/or failing to place it in the file. - Simply asserting, "We need a new direction," or letting personality conflicts drive your evaluation. - Evaluating based on areas outside of the board's purview, such as the superintendent's hiring choices.